mit-han-lab/amc-models/README.md

 ```
 @inproceedings{he2018amc,
-  title={Amc: Automl for model compression and acceleration on mobile devices},
+  title={AMC: AutoML for Model Compression and Acceleration on Mobile Devices},
   author={He, Yihui and Lin, Ji and Liu, Zhijian and Wang, Hanrui and Li, Li-Jia and Han, Song},
   booktitle={Proceedings of the European Conference on Computer Vision (ECCV)},
   pages={784--800},